Your Health & Safety Is Our Top Priority

-Thanks to donations from Meredith Village Savings Bank as well as Richard and Michael Tasker, we will mail each patient a free pulse oximeter for home monitoring of O2 sats.
-We will also provide over-the-counter medications to those who cannot afford to purchase them on their own.
+We mail each patient a free pulse oximeter for home monitoring of O2 sats.
+We also provide over-the-counter medications to those who cannot afford to purchase them on their own.

 Patient Intake Packet: If you have been contacted by our COVID-19 Monitoring Program Team, you can access your intake packet here.
 If you have any questions about this packet, you can contact our team at 603.515.2930.

 We are here for you and are happy to partner with you to monitor your health.